Chicago Pile-1: First nuclear chain reaction

-The Chianti fiasco purchased by Eugene Wigner to help celebrate the first self-sustaining, controlled chain reaction.
+The fiasco of Chianti wine purchased by Eugene Wigner to help celebrate the first self-sustaining, controlled chain reaction.
 It was signed by the participants.

 The next day, 2 December 1942, everybody assembled for the experiment.
 There were 49 scientists present.
 (Note: The Chicago Pile 1 Pioneers were: Harold Agnew, Herbert L. Anderson, Wayne Arnold, Hugh M. Barton, Thomas Brill, Robert F. Christy, Arthur H. Compton, Enrico Fermi, Richard J. Fox, Stewart Fox, Carl C. Gamertsfelder, Alvin C. Graves, Crawford Greenewalt, Norman Hilberry, David L. Hill, William H. Hinch, Robert E. Johnson, W.R.
 Kanne, August C. Knuth, Phillip Grant Koontz, Herbert E. Kubitschek, Harold V. Lichtenberger, George M. Maronde, Anthony J. Matz, George Miller, George D. Monk, Henry P. Newson, Robert G. Nobles, Warren E. Nyer, Wilcox P. Overbeck, J. Howard Parsons, Gerard S. Pawlicki, Theodore Petry, David P. Rudolph, Leon Sayvetz, Leo Seren, Louis Slotin, Frank Spedding, William J. Sturm, Leo Szilard, Albert Wattenberg, Richard J. Watts, George Weil, Eugene P. Wigner, Marvin H. Wilkening, Volney C. (Bill) Wilson, Leona Woods and Walter Zinn.)
 Although most of the S-1 Executive Committee was in Chicago, only Crawford Greenewalt was present, at Compton's invitation.
 Other dignitaries present included Szilard, Wigner and Spedding.
 Fermi, Compton, Anderson and Zinn gathered around the controls on the balcony, which was originally intended as a viewing platform.
 Samuel Allison stood ready with a bucket of concentrated cadmium nitrate, which he was to throw over the pile in the event of an emergency.
 The startup began at 09:54.
 Walter Zinn removed the zip, the emergency control rod, and secured it.
 Norman Hilberry stood ready with an axe to cut the scram line, which would allow the zip to fall under the influence of gravity.
 While Leona Woods called out the count from the boron trifluoride detector in a loud voice, George Weil, the only one on the floor, withdrew all but one of the control rods.
 At 10:37 Fermi ordered Weil to remove all but 13 ft of the last control rod.
 Weil withdrew it 6 in at a time, with measurements being taken at each step.